devaroop/help/en_US/admin.links.create.md

-Firefly III has some default links, but you can always add more.
+PaisaWorks has some default links, but you can always add more.
 Links are described with three properties:

 * The description.
 This is obvious.
 * Inward description.
 This describes how transaction A is influenced by B. Imagine transaction B "flying in" and changing transaction A somehow.